wghou/tinyworlds/README.md

 4. **Pole Position** (`pole_position_frames.h5`), a pixel racing game
 5. **Sonic** (`sonic_frames.h5`), the original game

-Any new data can be added by creating a new dataclass and specifying the mp4 path in [datasets.py](datasets/datasets.py).
+Any new data can be added by creating a new dataclass in [datasets.py](datasets/datasets.py).

 ## Training and Inference Acceleration

-TinyWorlds uses the following torch features to accelerate training/inference:
+TinyWorlds supports the following torch features to accelerate training and/or inference:
-1. **Torch compile**, which allows us to use faster kernels for certain pre-optimized operations
+1. **Torch compile**, which allows us to use faster CUDA kernels for certain pre-optimized operations like attention and matmuls
-2. **Distributed data parallel (DDP)**, which allows us to train using multiple gpus by using different data per-gpu
+2. **Distributed data parallel (DDP)**, which allows us to train using multiple gpus by using same model different data per-gpu
-3. **Automatic mixed precision (AMP)**, which dynamically switches between FP32 and BF16 based on the current nodes used floating point range
+3. **Automatic mixed precision (AMP)**, which scales certain ops from FP32 to BF16 based on the current nodes used floating point range
-4. **TF32 training**, which lets us use NVIDIA TensorFloat32 for tensor-core-optimized FLOPs
+4. **TF32 training**, which lets us use NVIDIA TensorFloat32 for tensor-core-optimized matmuls and convolutions

 ## Shape Annotation Key